PumpkinXD/KokoaLinux/readme.md

-This branch contains libkokoa's source and it's pre-build
+This branch contains libkokoa's source and it's pre-built binaries